martinjameswhite/directsht/README.md

 python3 -m pip install -v git+https://github.com/martinjameswhite/direct_sht

 It requires numpy, scipy and numba.
+If JAX is available it can be used to speed up the computation, but the code will automatically fall back to numpy if JAX is not present.

 ***